wfnutt/wlrigctl/README.md

 This is a small application which provides CAT support for [Cloudlog](https://github.com/magicbug/Cloudlog).
 It reads data from [Flrig](http://www.w1hkj.com/) and sends it to your Cloudlog instance.

+*Please note: cltigctl is in early development!
+It works for me but there are certainly features missing and I'm sure it contains many bugs. :)*

 ## Supported Platforms
 clrigctl is developed on **Linux** and has not yet been adapted for Windows or other operating systems.
 Please let me know if you are interested and I could have a look …